markandre13/corba.js/README.md

 corba.js is written to be used in [workflow](https://github.com/markandre13/workflow#readme) where it handles

 * the communication between frontend and backend
-* persisting objects to the database (using the IDL, corba.js can convert between JSON and objects)
+* persisting objects to the database
 * persisting objects to files (using CORBA's binary encoding GIOP)

 In the 90ties CORBA was quite the hype but design-by-committee made it bloated, slow